 You may have started your engagement ring search by looking at popular online retailers.
 If you have, you must know how inescapable the term “solitaire engagement ring” is.
 Solitaire rings are everywhere, but what is a solitaire ring?
-This engagement ring design can be seen on most diamond alternative jewelry websites because solitaire settings are one of the most popular jewelry styles of all time.
+This engagement ring design can be seen on most simulated diamond jewelry websites because solitaire settings are one of the most popular jewelry styles of all time.
 They are perfect for every occasion, every day.
 If you are looking to purchase an engagement ring, or you’re just curious to learn more, it’s best to understand what a solitaire engagement ring really is.

 THE MEANING OF SOLITAIRE